 ScanNav artificial intelligence system can carry out an automated, real-time peer review of obstetric ultrasound images as the patient is scanned.

-Monitoring performance by manually auditing images retrospectively is very time consuming, but ScanNav supports clinical staff by instantly confirming that their saved images conform to protocol, meaning additional images can be taken straight away if required.
+Monitoring performance by manually auditing images retrospectively is very time consuming, but ScanNav supports clinical staff by instantly confirming that their saved images conform to a protocol, meaning additional images can be taken straight away if required.

 Initially targeted at the UK pregnancy screening programme, with all women offered scans at 20 weeks of pregnancy, ScanNav evaluates over 50 individual criteria to verify that the six views required by the NHS Fetal Anomaly Screening Programme are complete and fit for purpose.